 - Line a 9×13 inch pan with nonstick foil.
 Spread crackers across the lined pan, pushing the crackers together as closely as possible.
 See note about anchoring.

 - In a heavy, thick, 3 quart saucepan, soften the butter over low heat and mash it around a bit.
-Don’t melt it completely.
+Don't melt it completely., the goal is to soften it.
 Remove it from the heat and add salt (if using), graham crackers, sugars and milk, stirring until blended.
+This is important.
+If the ingredients aren't fully blended the mixture may separate.

 - Put the saucepan over medium heat and bring to a boil.
 When mixture hits a steady boil, set timer for 5 minutes and keep at a steady but gentle boil for 5 minutes, stirring constantly so that mixture won’t burn.